tylerneylon/pacpac/readme.md

 Below are a few ideas for later levels.
 It would be cool to arrange them in the game from easiest to hardest.

-* A level where the walls are not drawn, but must be implied through the dot positions and where the ghosts travel.
-I played this by accident a couple times, and it's challenging and fun.
 * New ghost AI's in different colors.
 * A gun that can shoot ghosts.
 * A level with keys that can open doors.
 Doors are basically walls that you can erase